navyasrijiripurapu/ShopNest/shopnest/README.md

-# ShopSphere
+# ShopNest

-ShopSphere is a modern full-stack e-commerce web application developed using Django for the backend and HTML, CSS, JavaScript, and Bootstrap for the frontend.
+ShopNest is a modern full-stack e-commerce web application developed using Django for the backend and HTML, CSS, JavaScript, and Bootstrap for the frontend.

 The platform provides a clean and user-friendly shopping experience with cart management, order processing, and responsive design features.